How product managers should talk to customers

 This is founded in the startup world but is still completely applicable to the corporate world as well.
 For product people I simplify it to “ask for stories, don’t pitch your product”.

-Stories are very powerful as they reveal what happened in the past, the behaviours and problems that have occurred.
+Stories are very powerful as they reveal what happened in the past, the behaviors and problems that have occurred.
 They help you understand what problems people have had and how they tried to solve them.
 With the increasing ease of delivering products in the software world, the hardest thing generally is choosing what products to bring to market, and the key to that is understanding what problems are worth solving.
 If someone has already put effort into solving a problem, then that is a pretty good indication that there is value in solving it.

 Better Customer Conversations